Updated: Apr 18, 2023

 When exploring colleges online and in guidebooks, it's hard to distinguish one from another.
-They all showcase beautiful, hand-picked images of their campuses.
-That's why college experts agree that to truly get a sense of what a prospective college is like, you should try to go on a campus visit if possible - at least for the schools that are near the top of your prospective list.
+They all showcase beautiful curated images of their campuses.
+That's why college experts agree that to truly get a sense of what a prospective college is like, you should try to go on a campus visit if possible—at least for the schools that are near the top of your list.

 Keep these tips in mind to make the most of your campus tour time and to help you find the school that's right for you.

 Although you could take a few college campus visits over one weekend, give each school ample time.
 Plan to spend a few hours on the campus tour checking out the facilities, meeting with professors and students, and even having a meal in the cafeteria.

 See what kind of vibe you pick up.
 Do students look happy?
 Is the campus buzzing with activity?
 Are the buildings and grounds well maintained?
 Do faculty and staff seem approachable?
 Was there a visible presence of security measures?